 Nell packed our lunch

 She was so proud of herself that she made sure we eat it all.
-The mix was explosive but it didn’t end up upsetting our stomach.
+The mix was explosive but it didn’t end up upsetting our stomachs.